 Note: This blog post is from 2012.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Often we hear some assert that CF's dying, whether they mean CF the product or CFML the language.
+And I may revise the content as necessary.Often we hear some assert that CF's dying, whether they mean CF the product or CFML the language.
 I want to make one contention against that which I don't hear too often at all:

 There are an awful lot of currently active conferences covering CF/CFML for such a "dying" product and/or language.